1958 Colorado gubernatorial election

 The 1958 Colorado gubernatorial election was held on November 4, 1958.
 Incumbent Democrat Stephen McNichols defeated Republican nominee Palmer Burch with 58.41% of the vote.

 In 1956, Colorado voters had approved Ballot Measure 1, extending the terms for state executive officers from two years to four years.
-Thus, McNichols became the first governor in the state history elected to a four-year term.
+Thus, McNichols became the first governor in the state's history elected to a four-year term.

 Primary elections

 Primary elections were held on September 9, 1958.